asdaraujo/flink-kafka-replicator/README.md

-# FlinkReadKafka
+# FlinkReadWriteKafka
-Java example to read from Kafka using Flink 1.4
+Java example to read from Kafka using Flink 1.6